 Authentication and Security

-Integrations often pose the challenge of transmitting secure data and implementing secure authentication and authorization procedures.
-Use OAuth 2.0 for authentication, and follow Salesforce’s recommended security guidelines.
-Also, use Salesforce’s permission sets and profiles to ensure access and manage user permissions.
+Solution: Implement OAuth 2.0 for secure authentication and follow Salesforce’s recommended security guidelines.
+Use Salesforce’s permission sets and profiles to ensure appropriate access controls and manage user permissions effectively across your integration landscape.

 Performance and Scalability